cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ## cloudify.gcp.nodes.BackendService
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-A group of Instances (contained within InstanceGroups) which can be used as the backend for load balancing.
+A group of cloudify.gcp.nodes.Instance types (contained within InstanceGroups) that can be used as the back end for load balancing.

 **Properties:**

-  * `gcp_config`
-    A dictionary of values to pass to authenticate with the GCP API.
+  * `gcp_config` - A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `additional_settings`
-    Optional additional settings.
-Possible fields in dictionary are: port_name, protocol, timeout_sec.
+  * `additional_settings` - Optional additional settings.
+Possible fields in dictionary are: `port_name`, `protocol`, `timeout_sec`.

     *default:* {}
-  * `health_check`
-    URL of a health check assigned to this backend service.
+  * `health_check` - URL of a health check assigned to this backend service.

     *type:* string
     *default:*
-  * `use_external_resource`
-    Indicate whether the resource exists and use existing (true) or if Cloudify should create new resource (false).
+  * `use_external_resource` - Indicates whether the resource exists and use existing (true) or if Cloudify should create new resource (false).

     *type:* boolean
     *default:* False
-  * `name`
-    Optional health check name.
-By default it will be backend service id.
+  * `name` - Optional health check name.
+By default it is the backend service ID.

     *type:* string
     *default:*